top of page

 Decorative Art, Definition

-Sadly most people do not know the definition of decorative art, albeit decorative arts are represented at every major museum across the globe (where the term is employed).
-Decorative art differs from fine art not in quality (in the vernacular sense of “fine”), but in medium.
-Dictionary.com defines the term: “art that is meant to be useful as well as beautiful, as ceramics, furniture, jewelry, and textiles.”
-We know that fine art encompasses sculpture and painting (however you will find museum galleries that group Decorative Arts and Sculpture together).
-Since ancient times many kinds of decorative art, such as textiles, were more costly and considered “finer” than painting or sculpture; this was true in the Renaissance when luxurious textiles were an important part of a lady’s dowry.
-Moreover, fine art can be considered purely “decorative”, as the aesthete Oscar Wilde once put it in his essay to art students on the topic:
+Sadly most people do not know the definition of decorative art, albeit decorative arts are well represented at every major museum across the globe (where the term is employed).
+Decorative art differs from fine art not in quality (in the vernacular sense of 'fine'), but in medium and perhaps usage.
+Dictionary.com defines the term: 'art that is meant to be useful as well as beautiful, as ceramics, furniture, jewelry, and textiles.'
+We know that fine art encompasses sculpture and painting (however you will find museum galleries that group decorative arts and sculpture together).
+Since ancient times many kinds of decorative art, such as textiles, were more costly and considered 'finer' than painting or sculpture; this was true in the Renaissance when luxurious textiles were an important part of a lady’s dowry.
+Moreover, fine art can be considered purely 'decorative', as the aesthete Oscar Wilde once professed in his essay to art students on the topic:

 Original Post: July 8, 2014